vaib-dev/Courses/6-computer-networks/README.md

 ## Chapter - 7 LAN Switching

-Here we will start with switching concepts then will study about  ethernet frame format, troubleshoot interface and cable issues and layer 2 protocols.
+Here we will start with switching concepts like why they are called more intelligent then routers, how they store the MAC address of all nodes in the network.
+Then we will learn about ethernet the term which is used usually in the field of networking.
+After all this, we will see what are the troubleshoot interface and cable issues that occur in a network.
+At last, we will configure layer 2 protocols.

 ## Chapter - 8 IP Addressing